krakerag/dancer-demo/README.md

 ## App specific functionality

-We can use docker compose to get the application up and running in a local environment - just perform `docker compose up`
+We can use docker compose to get the application up and running in a local environment - just perform `docker compose up -d`

 This will build the image, copy the application in and run `perl app.pl` to start the application